maxxhvo/setup_script/README.md

     cd pyensemble/experiments
    ```

-7. Clone your sub-projects into the experiments folder of the pyensemble framework by repurposing the commands in step 1
+7. Clone your sub-projects into the experiments folder of the by ensemble framework by repurposing the commands in step 1

-8. To access the server and AWS buckets appropriately you need to modify the params.ini files in the settings folder and activate VPN
+8. To access the server and AWS buckets appropriately you need to modify the params.ini files in the settings/locals folder (and modify the settings and dev files to match those changes) and activate VPN

 9. SUCCESS!
+You can now utilize -runserver and -shell commands

 # Additional Documentation